-River, Lake, and Camping Accident Claims in Arizona
+River, Lake, and Camping Accident Claim Attorneys in Arizona

 Arizona may be landlocked, but there are many beautiful rivers and lakes throughout the state.
 The Colorado River, Lake Powell, Lake Mead, and Lake Mohave are just a few popular places for people to have a day at the beach, take the boat out, or camp nearby.

 While these areas can provide the perfect backdrop for a great day, accidents still happen.
 Sometimes, those accidents are somebody else’s fault.
 Drunk boat operators may cause a collision, or the shower area inside a campground may be dangerously slippery.
 When individuals are injured by someone else’s negligence, they may be eligible for compensation, including medical bills, loss of income, and pain and suffering.

 But filing a civil claim for a recreational accident can be difficult, and if not filed properly, the claim may be thrown out of court.
 If you were injured in a river, lake, or camping accident, you should speak to an Arizona personal injury lawyer at The Husband & Wife Law Team, in a free case evaluation.